HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

     p_time = burst_id_demo_lc.time[p_pos] - burst_id_demo_lc.start_time
     plt.axvline(p_time.value, color="black", linestyle="dashed", linewidth=0.7)

+# Setting the start and end times (in seconds relative to the beginning of
+#  this light curve's observation) of the zoom-in region
 demo_wt_lc_zoom_start = 2800
 demo_wt_lc_zoom_end = 3200

+# Adding an inset axes, in which we will have a zoomed view of a particular
+#  part of the light curve.
+# The first argument of a list of numbers defines the position of the lower left
+#  corner of the inset axes, and its size
 axins = ax.inset_axes(
     [-0.15, 1.05, 0.7, 0.7], ylim=plt.ylim(), xticklabels=[], yticklabels=[]
 )
+# Configure the ticks on the new axis
 axins.minorticks_on()
 axins.tick_params(which="both", direction="in", top=True, right=True)

+# Have to replot the light curve data on the inset axis
 axins = burst_id_demo_lc.get_view(axins, "s", colour="deeppink", custom_title="")
+# Setting the time range of the zoomed view
 axins.set_xlim(demo_wt_lc_zoom_start, demo_wt_lc_zoom_end)
+# Remove the pre-set axis labels, as they make the plot harder to read
 axins.set_xlabel("")
 axins.set_ylabel("")

+# Iterating through the peak times and plotting them again
 for p_pos in wt_lc_demo_bursts:
     p_time = burst_id_demo_lc.time[p_pos] - burst_id_demo_lc.start_time
     axins.axvline(p_time.value, color="black", linestyle="dashed", linewidth=0.7)